 Ordinal logit regression was used to examine the effect of students' housing on proximit lecture.
-The independent variables used are residence status, distance of hall/house from lecture, cost of transportation to and from campus per day, while the dependent variable was commuting time to lecture (see Table 4.45).
+The independent variables used are residence status, distance of hall/house from lecture, cost of transportation to and from campus per day, while the dependent variable cor which we have a set of sub-which we have a set of sub-which we have a set of was commuting time to lecture (see Table 4.45).
 The regression analysis revealed that the effect of students' housing on commuting time to lecture is significant (β = - 0.350, p= 0.